sems-server/sems/doc/dsm/mods/Readme.mod_utils.txt

 utils.splitString($var, delim|$delim)
-   split string in $var on delim or $delim into array $var[0], ...
+   split string in $var on delim or $delim into array $var[0], ... if delim is empty, splits string on every character

  utils.escapeCRLF($var)
    replace CRLF (\r\n) in string with escaped CRLF (\\r\\n)